eugeniopolito/go-be-template/README.md

-# GO BE Template
+# Golang Back End Template

-A Docker multi container for GO APIs development.
-This framework includes everything you need to build APIs with: PostgreSQL, Redis and GO Gin framework for rapid Back End development!
+A Docker multi container for APIs development in Go!
+This framework includes everything you need to build APIs with this amazing language: PostgreSQL, Redis and Go Gin framework for rapid Back End development!

 ## Setup local development